Fairy prion: Description

 The fairy prion is around 25 cm in length, with a wingspan of 56 cm.
 The plumage is blue-grey on its upperparts with a dark "M" extending to the wingtips.
 The tail is wedge-shaped with a dark tip.
 The underparts are mostly white.
 It has a pale blue bill with blue legs and feet.
 The sexes are alike.
 In appearance, it is very similar to the fulmar prion (Pachyptila crassirostris), and the two species cannot be distinguished at sea.

 Distribution and habitat

 The fairy prion is found throughout oceans and coastal areas in the Southern Hemisphere.
+Their colonies can be found in the Falklands Isles, the Bass Strait Islands of Australia, the Crozet Isles, as well as the Chatham Islands, the Antipodes Islands, and the Snares Islands of New Zealand amongst many other places.

-Behaviour
+Behavior

 Food and feeding

 The diet consists mainly of planktonic crustaceans and tiny fish, which they catch by either seizing prey while on the surface or by dipping their bill into the water while in flight.

 Breeding

 They breed colonially and prefer small islands.
 Nests are situated in soil, hidden by vegetation, and dug with the bill or feet, or in a hollow in a crevice.
 When coming back to their nest at night, they will coo softly and listen for their mate.